hhkaos/awesome/readme.md

 - [Deno](https://github.com/denolib/awesome-deno#readme) - A secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.
 - [DOS](https://github.com/balintkissdev/awesome-dos#readme) - Operating system for x86-based personal computers that was popular during the 1980s and early 1990s.
 - [Nix](https://github.com/nix-community/awesome-nix#readme) - Package manager for Linux and other Unix systems that makes package management reliable and reproducible.
+- [ArcGIS Platform](https://developers.arcgis.com/) - Esri's Platform as a Service (PaaS) for mapping and location analysis applications with ready-to-use location services, data hosting, APIs, tools, and content management services.

 ## Programming Languages